scwood/lurch/README.md

 ## Example Usage

-`$ seize list` will list the top streams currently live on twitch.tv
+`$ seize list` will list the top channels currently live on twitch.tv

-By default Seize will list the 25 most popular streams.
+By default Seize will list the 25 most popular channels.
 This number can be increased or decreased with an optional number argument `--number`.

 `$ seize list --number 50`